erlage/rad/tool/README.md

 # Tool: pkg-gen-html-widgets

-This script allows generating a custom version of HTML widgets in a separate package.
+This script allows generating a custom version of HTML widgets.

 ## Basic usage

-Run `py gen.py` to generate a package with custom HTML widgets.
+Run `py gen.py` to generate a package.

 ## Options available: